 The ability to hear conversations, especially when it comes to understanding important information, is a critical element in daily living.

-Sadly, only one in five individuals diagnosed with hearing loss actually get the help they need from hearing aids.
-According to Medical Xpress, the cost is among the most common factors contributing to this statistic.
+According to Medical Xpress, cost is among the most common factors contributing to this statistic.

 Lack of or uncertainty concerning insurance coverage further exacerbates the issue.